tsumfan/lg-vg-db/data/VOCAB.md

 Platform:
 * emulators: Thing
 * properties of Thing
-* series: Game or Series inverse of *.genre
+* game: Game or Series inverse of *.platform

 Genre:
 * properties of Thing